smartSDH: An Experimental Study of Mechanism Based Building Control

 \end{definition}

 Intuitively, the social welfare function calculates the sum total of everyone's utilities, excluding the incentive payments.
-In other words, the social welfare function assesses how good each outcome $x \in \mathcal{X}$ is for all participants.
+In other words, the social welfare function assesses how good each outcome $x \in \mathcal{X}$ is for all participants without payment compensation.

 Now, we'll provide a definition of a class of mechanisms known as Vickrey-Clarke-Groves mechanisms, and outline some of their theoretically desirable properties as well as nuances in our experiment's particular implementation.